7.1. Testing

 • a growing number of rays decreases sampling noise

-• user-built surfaces modeling a spherical surface behaving the same as the in-built type
+• user-built surfaces modeling a spherical surface behave the same as the in-built type

 • sampling of directions, color, positions produces the correct distribution on both the source and destination